 - Self-employed individuals

 Businesses in certain industries can have more than 500 employees if they meet applicable SBA employee-based size standards for those industries.
 For more information, see Size standards on the SBA website.
 We encourage each System institution to closely review size standards because many industries that the System finances are subject to more flexible size standards or use annual receipts.
 (See 13 CFR § 121.201.)

-System institution leaders should closely review the Paycheck Protection Program page on the SBA’s website to ensure any PPP loans their institutions make meet program requirements.
-They should also review the SBA’s interim final rule announcing the PPP.
-To properly underwrite PPP loans, institutions must understand in detail the requirements and obligations of this program, given its unique nature.
-Failure to follow SBA guidelines and limits could cause difficulties in obtaining SBA loan forgiveness, which could result in losses to the institutions.
+To properly underwrite PPP loans, it is critical for each institution to understand in detail the requirements and obligations of this program, given its unique nature.
+Failure to follow SBA guidelines and limits could cause difficulties in obtaining SBA loan forgiveness, which could result in losses to the institution.

 Yes.
 The PPP provides an opportunity for System lenders to access SBA’s loan guarantee and loan forgiveness authorities for covered loans related to payroll and certain other expenses of certain small businesses.
 The PPP has defined a small business to include agricultural operations.